A contribution to the Kaleidoscope of Hope Foundation is a gift to the health and well-being of women everywhere.

 KOH Funded a Grant That is a Published Poster Display at the 2012 Society of Gynecologic Oncology and at the 2012 National Annual Meeting of the Association of Clinical Oncology

 KOH's Scientific Advisory Board chooses our grant recipients with great care and knowledge.
-Proof lies with the American Society of Clinical Oncology's choice for a continuous display at their 2012 National meeting presented by MSKCC researchers with funding from KOH - research which was supported by a grant from KOH! click to view summary
+Proof lies with the American Society of Clinical Oncology's choice for a display at their 2012 National meeting presented by MSKCC researchers with funding from KOH - research which was supported by a grant from KOH! click to view summary

 KOH 2010 Grant Recipient Honored by SGO